 Trillium Health Resources manages care for those with serious mental health conditions, intellectual/developmental disabilities, substance use disorders, and traumatic brain injury throughout eastern North Carolina.
-Working collaboratively with community partners, Trillium connects Medicaid recipients, as well as those who are uninsured and underinsured, to critical services they deserve and require.
+Working collaboratively with community partners, Trillium connects NC Medicaid and Tailored Plan members, as well as those who are uninsured and underinsured, to critical services they deserve and require.
 Trillium is focused on transforming lives and building community well-being through partnership, service access, and proven solutions designed to help those we serve reach their fullest potential.

 To support this mission, Trillium is organized into functional teams.
 Teams incorporate experienced staff who are content experts and focused on the daily operations within their area.

-Functional areas consist of Finance and Claims, Regional Operations, Care Management and Innovations Waiver, Network, Training, Communications, General Counsel and Compliance, Human Resources, Information Technology, Medical Affairs and Quality management, Innovative Development and Member Solutions, Member Services.
+Functional areas consist of Finance and Claims, Regional Operations, Care Management, Network, Training, Communications, General Counsel and Compliance, Human Resources, Information Technology, Medical Affairs and Quality management, Innovative Development and Member Solutions, Member Services.

 Chief Operating Officer